rhysmaiden/rugbyvaultbackend/README.md

 # The Rugby Vault

-A rugby union website that manages match and try highlights.
+A rugby union website highlight that collects match and try highlights.

-## Getting Started
+## Environments

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The application was developed on MacOS Catalina and has been tested on all newer versions of MacOS.

 ### Prerequisites

 * python3
-* Django
+* pip3